mmistakes/minimal-mistakes/_posts/2017-11-09-Making-a-responsive-medieval-board-with-SVG-stacks.md

 Looking more like a sign right at the top of a store, not only are the corners of this other one smaller, but it has the option to have two pairs of chains; one at the top and one at the bottom so it can be hanged among other signs.
 However, it has no title plaque.

-### Purpose

-While the bulletin type will be used for dispaying the menu sections, the sign type will serve as the menu buttons.
-Both, the menu and the menu sections will slide up and down, depending on whether they are active or not, but functionality is not our concern right now.
+In this way, I'd use the bulletin type for the sections and the sign one for the menu buttons.

 ### The objectives